paybondpaybond

 Fund intents on Stripe MPP

-Beta Preview guide to funding Paybond intents on stripe_mpp: charge vs Tempo session selection, Payment Auth header flow, sandbox behavior, and tenant-isolation boundaries.
+Guide to funding Paybond intents on stripe_mpp: charge vs Tempo session selection, Payment Auth header flow, sandbox behavior, and tenant-isolation boundaries.

-Beta Preview. stripe_mpp is Paybond's Machine Payments Protocol settlement rail.
+In short: this is the funding path for one specific rail (Stripe MPP), so an agent's usage-metered spend can move machine-to-machine over HTTP. stripe_mpp is Paybond's Machine Payments Protocol settlement rail.
 Harbor advances funding on POST /harbor/intents/{id}/fund with HTTP Payment Auth semantics — 402 challenges, app-owned credentials, and Payment-Receipt on success.

 This guide is the deep dive for stripe_mpp only.
 For the full multi-rail create → fund → capability flow, see Fund intents by rail.
 For tenant-admin rail setup, see Configure settlement rails.